Guerrilla war in the Baltic states: In Latvia

-In Latvia, preparations for partisan operations were begun during the German occupation, but the leaders of these nationalist units were arrested by Nazi authorities.
-Longer-lived resistance units began to form at the end of the war; their ranks were composed of former Latvian Legion soldiers as well as civilians.
-On 8 September 1944 in Riga, the leadership of the Latvian Central Council adopted a Declaration on the restoration of the State of Latvia.
+In Latvia, preparations for partisan operations began during the German occupation, but the leaders of these nationalist units were arrested by Nazi authorities.
+Longer-lived resistance units began to form at the end of the war, composed of former Latvian Legion soldiers and civilians.
+On 8 September 1944 in Riga, the leadership of the Latvian Central Council adopted the Declaration on the restoration of the State of Latvia.
 It was intended to restore de facto independence to the Latvian republic.
 In addition it was hoped international supporters would take advantage of the interval between changeovers of the occupying powers.
-The Declaration prescribed that the Satversme is the fundamental law of the restored Republic of Latvia, and provided for the establishment of a Cabinet of Ministers that would organise the restoration of the State of Latvia.
+The Declaration prescribed that the Satversme, the Constitution of Latvia, was the fundamental law of the restored Republic of Latvia, and provided for the re-establishment of a Cabinet of Ministers that would organise the restoration of the independence of Latvia.